metahdev/Qulynym_public/README.md

 Qulynym - is an educational mobile app in Kazakh language for little kids.
-The app contains educational games for different age categories: 3-4 years and 5-6 years.
+The app contains educational games for 3-4 years old kids.
 Automatization X Software 2019.
 All rights reserved.